Obydux/Minecraft-startup-flags/README.md

 Even though ZGC can technically run on small heaps, it scales best when sufficient CPU parallelism and heap headroom is available.
 Various community observations and tuning guides note that the best results come on hosts with more than 4 cores and 6-8 GB RAM.
 Systems that have below 2 GB RAM often see better efficency from G1GC due to lower overhead.

 ## Tuning Generational ZGC
 ZGC has been designed to be adaptive and to require minimal manual configuration.
 During the execution of the Java program, ZGC dynamically adapts to the workload by resizing generations, scaling the number of GC threads, and adjusting tenuring thresholds.
-Because of this many arguments used to tune G1GC, like `-XX:ConcGCThreads=`, either do not work with ZGC or do not provide any benefits.
+Because of this many arguments used to tune G1GC, like `-XX:ConcGCThreads=`, either do not work with ZGC or do not provide any benefits, which also means you should refrain from mixing [Aikar's flags](https://docs.papermc.io/paper/aikars-flags/) or other common flag presets meant for G1GC with ZGC.
 But there are still things you need to consider when using it.

-### Avoid Mixing G1GC Flags
-It is important to refrain from mixing G1GC flags. "[Aikar's flags](https://docs.papermc.io/paper/aikars-flags/)" and other common community presets for G1GC shouldn't be used with ZGC.
-These flags were not designed for ZGC's dynamic behavior, and were meant for region-based collectors, which could result into interference.

 ###	Setting the maximum heap size
 The most important tuning option for ZGC is setting the maximum heap size, essentially a limit of how much memory the JVM can use.
 This is done with the `-Xmx={memory}M` where `{memory}` is the amount of RAM you want to allocate to your Minecraft instance in megabytes.
 Because ZGC is a concurrent collector, you must select a maximum heap size such that the heap can accommodate the live-set of your application and there is enough headroom in the heap to allow allocations to be serviced while the GC is running.
-This means you should not set the maximum heap size to entire amount of memory available on your system.
+This means you should not set the maximum heap size to the entire amount of memory available on your system, or if you are running the server inside Docker, the container memory limit.

 ### Returning Unused Memory to the OS
 By default, ZGC uncommits unused memory, returning it to the operating system.
 This, however, may be undesirable for Minecraft servers because it can have a negative impact on the latency of Java threads.
 Best way to go about it is by setting your minimum heap size `-Xms` to the same value as your maximum heap size `-Xmx`, which effectively disables this.
 Some Minecraft server hosting providers make this simply impossible, however.
 In which case the only other way to achieve similar results is by adding `-XX:-ZUncommit` to your start-up arguments.